Finding and reserving seats

 SeatFinder TimetablesIf you’re planning your journey in advance, you can use our SeatFinder Timetables to see how busy trains usually are on each individual weekday.
 So if you’re only travelling a couple of days each week, then you can compare each day to help you find the quietest times to travel.

-Priority seatingWe offer free Priority Seating cards to those who have a special need for a seat – say if you’re elderly, disabled or pregnant.
+Priority seatingWe offer free Priority Seating cards to those who have a special need for a seat – if you’re an older person, disabled, have a non-visible disability or pregnant.
 Priority seats are usually near the doors and are marked with a sign showing a ‘P’ inside a blue triangle.

 Mothers-to-be can also request a free Baby on Board badge.